vshallc/MDP4VRP/README.md

-a toolkit provides functions for solving time-dependent piecewise polynomial functions and building MDP model.
+MDP4VRP
 ==========================
+A toolkit provides functions for solving time-dependent piecewise polynomial functions and building MDP model.

 * Note: this toolkit has not been fully completed, but most functions are ready to use.
 You can just use it as a package for relevant computing works